qrst07/cloudmc-standard-kb/en/administration/openid-connect.md

 OpenID Connect (OIDC) is an authentication system based on OAuth 2.0, and is currently the most widely adopted external authentication system.

 With OpenID Connect configured, an individual can log into their CloudMC account using valid credentials from an external identity provider.
 Additionally, if an organization has configured a custom domain, CloudMC can optionally create a new user account automatically for an individual who logs in successfully using the external identity provider, based on the domain of the email address the user is logging in with.
-This facilites easier user management for enterprises and integration into a single sign-on environment.
+This facilites easier user management for enterprises and integration into a single sign-on (SSO) environment.

 When OIDC login is configured, a button will appear on the login page allowing a user to initiate a login via the external provider.
 Importantly, if a CloudMC account is configured to use two-factor authentication, the user will be asked for their 2FA token after a successful OIDC login.